 These results show that a change in the metallic screening length, as occurs across a MIT, can significantly alter the relative stabilities of the two polarization states.
-The changes across a MIT in the ferroelectric double well potential are most significant for higher dielectric susceptibilities and if the electrode has good screening in the metallic state.
-The destabilization of the unhappy orientation on changing from metallic to an insulating electrode as found for $\epsilon_r = 90$ (Fig. \ref{fig:elstatic_mit}c) could be significant enough to lead to switching from the unhappy to the happy orientation when the electrode changes from metallic to insulating.
+The changes in the ferroelectric double well potential across a MIT are most significant for higher dielectric susceptibilities and if the electrode has good screening in the metallic state.
+The destabilization of the unhappy orientation on changing from metallic to an insulating electrode found for $\epsilon_r = 90$ (Fig. \ref{fig:elstatic_mit}c) could be significant enough to lead to switching from the unhappy to the happy orientation when the electrode changes from metallic to insulating.

 In general, high $\epsilon_r$ and good metallic screening minimize the effects of the polar discontinuity on the ferroelectric.
 Thus if a metal with charged layers is to be used as a simple electrode, care should be taken to select one with those properties.
 Increasing the ferroelectric slab thickness additionally improves the switchability and reduces the impact of the polar discontinuity.
-To build a ferroelectric device that exploits the polar discontinuity, for example with a strong exchange bias, on the other hand, we recommend a low dielectric susceptibility and a metal with bad screening capabilities.
+To build a ferroelectric device that exploits the polar discontinuity, for example with a strong exchange bias, on the other hand, we recommend a low dielectric susceptibility and a metal with poor screening capability.
 Again, adjusting the film thickness controls the extent of the bias, with thinner \ce{BaTiO3} films leading to unidirectional behavior.